unibo-spe/spe-slides/content/10-ddd/_index.md

 ## _Contexts_

-> A portion of the domain:
+> A _portion_ of the domain with a clear _boundary_:
 > - relying on a sub-set of the concepts of the domain
 > - where words/names have a unique, precise meaning
+> - clearly distinguishable from other contexts

 - e.g. departments, divisions, complex numbers, etc.